 - A great home remedy for muscle spasms is to take pickle juice.
 This juice helps in balancing any electrolyte imbalance that you might have.

-- Another effective muscle cramps treatment is applying topical pain relieving creams and ointments that contain camphor, turmeric, and menthol to help relieve you of the pain.
+- Another effective muscle cramps treatment is applying topical pain relieving creams and ointments that contain camphor, turmeric, and menthol to help relieve the pain.

-Which are the best exercises for alleviating muscular spasms and cramps pain?
+Which are the best exercises for alleviating muscular spasms and cramp pain?

 Gentle exercises for cramps have tremendous benefits and are easy to do too.
 Doing these gentle movements help by: